JaxHodg/litebot-go/README.md

 # litebot

+Lite-bot is a simple and customizable bot for server moderation with features like kick, ban, purge, and blocking words.
+Nearly everything can be disabled or customized.

-Lite-bot is a simple and customizable bot for server moderation with features like marking a message as spoilers and blocking terms.
+Lite-bot is a simple and customizable bot for server moderation with features like marking a message as a spoiler and blocking terms.
 Nearly everything can be disabled or customized so you only have to worry about the features you actually want.
 More features are always the way.

 ## Documentation